 If you’re planning on claiming or about to pay spousal maintenance in Texas, it’s important to know your rights and how spousal maintenance will affect your financial life.
 A good family law attorney will come in handy in this regard.

 At Scott M. Brown & Associates, we advocate for your best interests during a divorce.
 Call 281-612-8241 for a consultation.
-We have offices located in Angleton, Webster/Clear Lake, and Pearland.
+We have offices located in Angleton, League City/Clear Lake, and Pearland.